camunda/camunda-docs/docs/product-manuals/operate/deployment/schema-and-migration.md

 #### Migrate by using built-in automatic upgrade

 When running newer version of Operate against older schema, it will perform data migration on startup.
-The migration will happen when exactly ONE previous schema version was detected.
+The migration will happen when exactly ONE previous schema version of the indices were detected.

 #### Further notes